 How to Apply for a Major Subdivision (Preliminary Plat) with Subdivision Variances

-Subdivision Applications: PDF Files are in PDF format.
+Subdivision Applications: Files are in PDF format.

 Minor Subdivision Application [88KB]